-Since Ooch Muskoka remains the only camp facility in Canada that administers IV chemotherapy and blood product transfusions onsite, our medical teams are highly specialized nurses and doctors with experience in both paediatrics and oncology.
+Ooch Muskoka remains the only camp facility in Canada that administers IV chemotherapy and blood product transfusions onsite, staffed by highly specialized nurses and doctors with experience in both paediatrics and oncology.

-Each trip is staffed by at least one nurse, as well as a trip leader and group of Volunteer Counsellors.
+Each trip is staffed by at least one nurse, as well as a trip leader and group of volunteer counsellors.
 Excursions include canoe trips, snowshoeing, hiking and more.
 You don’t need previous camping/canoe trip experience (but it is an asset).
-Specific training will be offered to all nurses who participate in a trip at Camp Ooch.
+Specific training will be offered to all nurses who participate in our trips.

 Day Camp nurses

-Day Camp programs take place from Monday to Friday, offering the fun of Ooch without leaving the city.
+Day camp programs take place from Monday to Friday, offering the fun of camp without leaving the city.
 Each week is staffed by at least one paediatric oncology nurse.
-Our youngest Campers (ages 4-7) can experience the Magic of Ooch in Markham and we also offer Day Camp for Campers and their siblings ages 4 – 14 in Toronto, London and Ottawa.
+Our youngest Campers (ages 4-7) can experience the magic of camp at Camp Robin Hood in Markham, and we also offer day camp for Campers ages 4 – 14 in Toronto, London, Hamilton and Ottawa.

 Community program nurses

-Community programs give Campers and their families the opportunity to experience the Magic of Ooch year-round in communities across Ontario like Toronto, Hamilton, London, Ottawa and Sudbury.
-At least one paediatric nurse is needed for family camping trips, Camper and sibling sleepovers, and more.
+Community programs give Campers and their families the opportunity to experience the magic of camp year-round in communities across Ontario like Toronto, Hamilton, London, Ottawa and Sudbury.
+At least one paediatric nurse is needed for family camping trips, Camper sleepovers, and more.